Sunday, November 19, 2006

 All too soon our elephant experience concludes and we must return to camp.
-Parting is with real regret, however, as our visit has been such a joy!
+The elephants wave to us with their trunks.
+Parting is with real regret, however, as our time with these animals has been such a joy!

 I hope the video comes out.
 Particularly the sequence where one elephant takes off my hat and puts it on his own head, then puts it back on my head.
 And the shot where I get a big, wet kiss from the end of an elephant's trunk.
 The morning with Marula, Jabu, and Thembi (and of course Douglas) is absolutely priceless!

 I write in my journal.
 Then I take a shower.
 The water is nice and hot and the shower head is a big, round one that delivers a grand flow.
 Half way through, the hot water runs out and I try to rinse with cold.
 I'm almost done when the hot water returns, warm as ever.

 Since JJ is still battling his cold (fortunately, his night sounds have subsided considerably), he opts for a nap.
 His emanations now are little more than mild grunts and occasional gurgling.